wso2/docs-choreo-dev/en/pe-docs/docs/devops/automation-pipelines/manage-automation-pipeline.md

 # Create Automation Pipelines

-{{ product_name }} allows to define automation pipelines at organization level.
+{{ product_name }} allows you to define automation pipelines at organization level.
 Follow these steps to create an automation pipeline.

 1. Sign in to the [{{ product_name }} Console](https://console.choreo.dev/).
 2. Open **Platform Operations** perspective.